sup0808/DemoAppArchitecureComponent/README.md

-# Kotlin MVVM examplw with Retrofit
+# Kotlin MVVM example with Retrofit